 An immediate response - Working at Home

 Most service organisations have experience of some of their people working flexibly, and may already have a 'Working from Home' policy in place.
-Let's review what needs to be done straight away.

 1. Common Challenges of Working at Home